 EXISTING REGULATIONS FOR SHORT TERM RENTALS (STRs)

 Currently, short term rental operations are only permitted in the Residential-Commercial (RC) zone and the Visitor Commercial (VC) zone and where otherwise provided for by development entitlement (i.e. Wave Crest Time Shares, Hotel Specific Plan, and the 941 Camino Del Mar Specific Plan).
 STRs are not permitted in residential zones.
 New regulations are in process.
 View the frequently asked questions (PDF) handout.

 STR REGULATIONS - IN PROCESS (awaiting Coastal Commission approval)

 On Monday, November 6, 2017, the City Council adopted an Ordinance to establish new regulations for short term rentals (rentals less than 30 consecutive days).
-Visit the City's agenda center to view the staff reports and correspondence for the October 16 Ordinance introduction hearing and November 6 second reading/adoption of the Ordinance.
-Coastal Commission approval is required for the Ordinance to become effective.
+To view the adopted Ordinance click here.